kusmantopratama/Ci4datatables/README.md

     });
 ```

-you can see in column there is  **dtindex** where its column automatically generate by library for numbering of rows.
+you can see in column there is  **dtindex** where its column automatically generate by library for numbering of rows. where you use **dtindex** column you must set its column whit orderable: false searchable: false, same as method **addColumn()**.

 ## Documentation: